danielsobrado/CCDAK-Exam-Questions/KSQL/README.md

 - **KSQL Syntax**: Familiarity with the SQL-like syntax for creating streams, tables, and performing queries.
 - **Streams vs. Tables**: Grasp the difference between a stream (an immutable sequence of records) and a table (a mutable, stateful entity).

+ksqlDB supports exactly-once processing, ensuring correct results even in the event of failures such as machine crashes.
+Developers can configure this behavior using the `processing.guarantee` setting.

+Idle servers in a ksqlDB cluster consume minimal resources.
+When running a query against a Kafka topic with multiple partitions, only the servers corresponding to the number of partitions perform the actual work.

 ### Essential Components

 - **KSQL Server**: The server that runs KSQL queries.
 It interacts with Kafka to execute stream processing applications.